thebigbeanest/u1_pokemon-api-lab-BC/README.md

 We can put in some empty HTML elements as well to populate with our response data, in this case just an H2 and an Image, but we can put in as much as we want once we get our calls made.
 Scaffold in a CSS file to add some style once the data is rendered on screen too!

-Explore the https://pokeapi.co/ API with ThunderClient to see what types of endpoints are available, and what your data will look like
+Explore the https://pokeapi.co/ API to see what types of endpoints are available, and what your data will look like

 You may need to Map through and run some conditionals for some peices of information (abilities, types...) if you want to put in additional peices of API data